CoeJoder/metatrader4-server/docs/api.md

 Request objects contain an `action` string property, with any params as additional properties.

-Response objects will contain a `data` property with the action's return value.
-If the action completed with caveats, the `warning` or `warnings` property will also be set.
+If the action completed with caveats, the response object will contain a `warning` or `warnings` property.
 If the action failed, the `error` or `errors` property alone will be set.

 ## Actions